 Who is C-CAP good for?

 It’s for virtually any business that might be vulnerable to credit card data breaches.
-It is available directly from TSYS or through a number of TSYS resellers.
+In the past, it has been available both directly from TSYS (now owned by Global Payments) and from resellers.

 Costs for C-CAP